Native American Facts For Kids was written for young people learning about the Apache Indian

 The Apache Indians and

-Apache Children and Elders Talk Together is a nice
+Apache Children and Elders Talk Together.

 You can also browse through our reading list of recommended Native American books in general.

-How do I cite your website in my bibliography?
+How do I cite your website in my project's bibliography?

-You will need to ask your teacher for the format he or she wants you to use.
-Our names are Laura Redish and
+You will need to ask your teacher for the report format he or she wants you to use.
+The authors' names are Laura Redish and

 Orrin Lewis and the title of our site is Native Languages of the Americas.
-The site was first created in 1998 and last updated in 2009.
+We are a nonprofit educational organization

 Thanks for your interest in the Apache Indian people and their language!